The New England Journal of Medicine December 22, 2016

 Endpoint

-Key result: Dual therapy with clopidogrel and an oral anticoagulant was associated with significantly fewer bleeding complications compared to triple therapy without an increase in thrombotic events.
+Key result: Using dual therapy without aspirin significantly reduced bleeding risk compared to triple therapy, with no increase in thrombotic events.

 2017